-Starting this fiscal 2023-2024, teams recommended by Designated Partners must apply directly to Telefilm.
+Teams recommended by Designated Partners must apply directly to Telefilm.

 QUESTIONS APPLICABLE TO THE FESTIVAL SELECTION STREAM

 18. Does the director of the short film that won a prize at a recognized film festival also have to be the director of the feature film project submitted to Telefilm under the Festival Selection Stream?